ryukirisame/learnSystemDesign/Distributed Caching.md

 ### 4. Cache Pollution
 - This is when low-value or one-time-use data fills up the cache and evicts hot data (frequently used items).
 - So imagine a scenario when a large data enters the cache and it's going to be used just for once.
 Just to put this data into cache, a lot of other items must have been evicted which were frequently used.
 This reduces hit ratio.
+- Example: A nightly ETL job scans through 10GB of historical data (used once), evicting 1GB of user session data (accessed thousands of times daily).

 ## How Modern Caches Handle Randomness